-If your dog gets lost or strays from home the instinct is to panic, but you need to keep your wits about you and take immediate action if you hope to reunite.
+If your dog gets lost or strays from home, your first instinct is probably to panic.
+But you need to keep your wits about you and take immediate action if you hope to reunite with your pet.

 Ten million dogs and cats go missing every year.
 It’s one of the most traumatic experiences for pet parents and for their furry family member, as well.